revaturelabs/interviewquestions/Java/OOP/ClassesAndObjects.md

 <details><summary><b>Show Answer</b></summary>
 <blockquote>

- compilation error is caused because a class can extend only one parent class.
+ Compilation error is caused because a class can extend only one parent class.
 </blockquote>

 </details>